-I never had a desire to run a marathon before Can Too, but training with Can Too for 20 weeks turned out to be a god-send.
+I never had a desire to run a marathon before Can Too, but training with the Foundation for 20 weeks turned out to be a god-send.
 Training for a marathon is a mental game.
 The whole group was so positive, supporting each other through the training sessions, the long distances.
 Being a part of something, that sense of community, is a really important aspect of training.

 Run/Walk Until You Can Run.

 Never be afraid to run/walk.
-I transitioned from sprint running by running 5 minutes then walking 5 minutes.
+I transitioned from sprint running by running five minutes then walking five minutes.
 Over time I started to run more and walk less, challenging myself a little at a time.